Fake news: Singapore

-Critics had pointed out that this bill could introduce government's self censorship and increase government's control over social media.
+Critics had pointed out that this bill could introduce government self-censorship and increase government control over social media.
 Activist platform The Online Citizen regarded legislation against fake news as an attempt by the government to curb the free flow of information so that only information approved by the government is disseminated to the public.
 In an online essay, activist and historian Thum Ping Tjin denied that fake news was a problem in Singapore, and accused the People's Action Party government as the only major source of fake news, claiming that detentions made without trial during Operation Coldstore and Operation Spectrum were based on fake news for party political gain.
 Facebook and Google had opposed the introduction of the law to combat fake news, claiming that existing legislation was adequate to address the problem and that an effective way of combating misinformation is through educating citizens on how to distinguish reliable from unreliable information.

-The Bill was passed June 3, 2019.
+The bill was passed June 3, 2019.
 Commencing on October 2, 2019, the law is designed specifically to allow authorities to respond to fake news or false information through a graduated process of enforcing links to fact-checking statements, censorship of website or assets on social media platforms, and criminal charges.
-There have been 75 recorded instances of POFMA's usage since the law's introduction, with the latest occurred on May 7, 2021.
+There have been 75 recorded instances of POFMA's usage since the law's introduction, with the latest occurring on May 7, 2021.